-Ministerial Direction Planning Proposal Consistency with Direction Consistent 3.1 Residential What a RPA must do: YES Zones The RPA must include provisions that broaden the choice of building types, encourage the provision of housing that will make more efficient use of existing infrastructure and services.
-Comment: The Planning Proposal seeks to include provisions that will facilitate medium density in close proximity of existing transport infrastructure, open/recreation space, and nearby services.
+Ministerial Direction Planning Proposal Consistency with Direction Consistent 3.1 Residential Zones What a RPA must do: YES zones The RPA must include provisions that broaden the choice of building types, encourage the provision of housing that will make more efficient use of existing infrastructure and services.
+Comment: American The Planning Proposal seeks to include provisions that will facilitate medium density in close proximity of existing transport infrastructure, open/recreation space, and nearby services.
 3.4 Integrating What a RPA must do: YES Land Use and Transport A Planning Proposal must locate zones for urban purposes and include provisions that give effect to and are consistent with the aims, objectives and principles of Improving Transport Choice - Guidelines for planning and development (DUAP 2001) (guidelines).
-Comment: The subject site is serviced by several bus services along Chuter Street and the Grand Parade, with connection to larger transport hubs such as Rockdale, and Kogarah as well as direct busses to the Sydney CBD.
+Comment: TO THE PARTY OF TH The subject site is serviced by several bus services along Chuter Street and the Grand Parade, with connection to larger transport hubs such as Rockdale, and Kogarah as well as direct busses to the Sydney CBD.

-Council Meeting Ministerial Direction Planning Proposal Consistency with Direction Consistent Direction 7.1 Implementatio n of A Plan for Growing Sydney What a RPA must do: A RPA must ensure that a Planning Proposal is consistent with A Plan for Growing Sydney.
-Comment: Direction 2.1: Aims to provide more housing and a diverse choice of housing as population growth accelerates.
+Ministerial Direction Planning Proposal Consistency with Direction Consistent 7.1 What a RPA must do: YES Implementatio n of A Plan for Growing A RPA must ensure that a Planning Proposal is consistent with A Plan for Growing Sydney.
+Sydney Comment: Direction 2.1: Aims to provide more housing and a diverse choice of housing as population growth accelerates.
 Direction 2.2: Aims to facilitate urban infill projects, and urban renewal around transport corridors providing diverse housing close to jobs.
 Direction 2.3: Aims to improve the choice of housing, as the needs of the population changes.
 Rezoning the subject site from RE2 to R3, reflecting the surrounding zone is considered consistent with Directions 2.1 and 2.3, as the proposal to seek medium density residential development has the potential to provide diversity in the local housing stock.
-The Planning Proposal enables development for medium density town houses to be considered.
-YES The Planning Proposal is consistent with Direction 2.2 as the current use of the site has been exhausted, the planning proposal will enable infill development, providing diverse housing stock within close proximity of public transport and the Kogarah Priority Health and Education Precinct.
+The Planning Proposal enables development for medium density town houses to be considered. e s The Planning Proposal is consistent with Direction 2.2 as the current use of the site has been exhausted, the planning proposal will enable infill development, providing diverse housing stock within close proximity of public transport and the Kogarah Priority Health and Education Precinct.